jovansavic/thejovan/_posts/2020-02-05-what-is-ux-design.markdown

 <br>

 ## What is User Experience Design?
-UX Design improving the existing experience so that products can be more useful, usable, and desirable.
+UX Design is improving the existing experience so that products can be more useful, usable, and desirable.
 <br><br>
 - Useful: Does a product serve the purpose?
 - Usable: How easy is it to use a product?